-[30] The Commission says there was misconduct because the Appellant was aware of the employer's requirement that she get vaccinated against COVID-19, and that vaccinations were required for continued employment.
+[27] The Commission says there was misconduct because the Appellant was aware of the employer's requirement that she get vaccinated against COVID-19.
+The employer told the Commission the Appellant was first notified in August 2021, that vaccinations were required for continued employment.
+The employer informed all employees by